teapotlaboratories/bwlr1b/readme.md

 By using an STM32WLE MCU, the device is capable of multi-year operation before changing the batteries

 Teapot BWLR1B is part of  [Teapot open-hardware project](https://github.com/teapotlaboratories).

+## Disclaimer
+- The 1KM+ range have not been verified yet
+- The position of the BME680 sensor on the board might not be the most efficient

 ## Specification